Paros Greece is one more Greece’s preferred outing for a weekend break or a relaxing vacation.

 Best Beaches of Paros

 There is no visit to this Greek island without paying a visit to all its beaches.

 Pounda beach is close to the port of Parikia and is popular thanks to the beach bars and its beautiful, natural environment, not to mention the Kite and Windsurfing action taking place.

 Pounda is a great jumping off point when travelling as ferries often leave from Pounda to the neighboring island of Antiparos.

-One of the most popular beaches on the island, the Golden Beach has warm, clear waters with powdery soft sand, making it a favorite for sunbathers.
+One of the most popular & best beaches on the island, the Golden Beach has warm, clear waters with powdery soft sand, making it a favorite for sunbathers.

 Because the winds there are great for windsurfing, every year is occasioned with an international windsurfing competition.

-But these are not the only beaches that will dazzle you with their beauty.
+But these are not the single best beaches that will dazzle you with their beauty.
 Check these too: